 The Covid-19 pandemic and the stress associated with the lockdown and social distancing measures have led to an increase in sleep disorders around the world.
 Among them, sleep apnea is an under-diagnosed condition that is very poorly treated due to the lack of practical and effective treatment.
+A recent U.K. study shows that Covid-19 patients who have been diagnosed with obstructive sleep apnea may have a greater risk of adverse outcomes from the virus.
 The family company Oniris has launched thermoformed mandibular advancement devices (MADs) that allow patients to take their own teeth impressions at home without having to go to the dentist.
 We spoke with Thibault Vincent, who runs the company with his brother.

 MedicalExpo e-Magazine: Has Covid-19 had an impact on people’s sleep and, if so, how?

 Thibault Vincent: Yes, clearly.
 We know that as soon as there is stress and anxiety, it will have an impact on sleep.
 These sleep disorders can include bruxism, sleep apnea, snoring, insomnia and so on.
 The population has also gained weight in general during the lockdown and this will also have an effect on sleep because the more weight you put on, the more likely you are to snore or have sleep apnea.
 A CNAM/ANSM study in France showed an increase in the intake of sleeping pills during the lockdown period (see P.12), which is a sign that sleep disorders have increased.
 But real insomnia only accounts for 20% of sleep disorders.
 If you start to have disturbed sleep and you decide to take sleeping pills when it is actually sleep apnea and not insomnia, this is very serious as sleeping pills are )respiratory depressants and taking them will aggravate the apnea.
 So you shouldn’t think about sleeping pills as a first reaction, but rather go and see a sleep doctor.